Customer Responsibility: Policy

 Sale of Alcohol

-MC consolidated subsidiary Mitsubishi Shokuhin Co., Ltd. engages proactively in the sale of non-alcoholic beverages in order to reduce the harmful effects of excessive alcohol consumption.
+MC consolidated subsidiary Mitsubishi Shokuhin Co., Ltd. actively promotes the sale of non-alcoholic beverages in order to help reduce the harmful effects associated with excessive alcohol consumption.

-In addition to upholding advertising guidelines, Mitsubishi Shokuhin conducts employee training on the relevant Food Labeling Act and Act Against Unjustifiable Premiums and Misleading Representations every year.
+In addition to upholding advertising guidelines, Mitsubishi Shokuhin conducts annual employee training on relevant regulations such as the Food Labeling Act and the Act Against Unjustifiable Premiums and Misleading Representations.

 Quality Management